rh-mobb/aro-workshop-content/aro-content/200-ops/idp/aad.md

     EOF
     ```

-    !!! note
-    We are specifically requesting `email`, `upn`, and `name` optional claims from Azure AD to populate the data in our user profiles.
-This is entirely configurable.
+    !!! note "We are specifically requesting `email`, `upn`, and `name` optional claims from Azure AD to populate the data in our user profiles.
+This is entirely configurable."

 1. Next, give Cluster Admin permissions to your AAD user by running the following commands: